 The Well House at Lamson Mansion is a leading wellness center for achieving a happier and healthier life through healthcare planning, clinical support, fitness, and education.
 The Well House’s services are medically designed to empower individuals to take control of their own healthcare.
-We prove aesthetic treatments such as Hydrafacials, Wet Diamond Dermabrasion, Botox, Filler, Microneedling, Chemical peels, Body Contouring, and Medical Grade skincare lines.
+We prove aesthetic treatments such as Hydrafacials, Wet Diamond Dermabrasion, Neurotoxin, Filler, Microneedling, Chemical peels, Body Contouring, and Medical Grade skincare lines.
 Our experienced, passionate, and highly-trained staff will help you thrive inside and out.

 In 1870, the Lamson Mansion was built by industrialist Thomas and Abigail Lamson.